Optimization and Generalization Guarantees for Weight Normalization: Introduction

-Fourth, we present experiments on the training of WeightNorm networks.
-We present numerical evidence that the convergence rate improves for larger values of (i) the ratio $\norm{\nabla\cL}_2^2/\cL$ \abcomment{this phrase is correct but demanding, reader may not understand, wonder we should use basic math notation say $\frac{\| \nabla \cL \|_2^2}{\cL}$ to make things clear}\pccomment{Fixed.}, and of (ii) the minimum weight vector norm.
-According to our theoretical results, larger values of these two quantities strengthen the RSC property of the empirical loss, which then improve the optimization convergence rate, speeding-up convergence.
+Fourth, we present experiments on the training of WeightNorm networks (Section \ref{sec:arXiv_expt}).
+We present numerical evidence that the convergence rate improves for larger values of (i) the ratio $\norm{\nabla\cL}_2^2/\cL$, and (ii) the minimum weight vector norm.
+According to our theoretical results, larger values of these two quantities strengthen the RSC property of the empirical loss, which then improves the optimization convergence rate.

-\abcomment{if we are introducing math notation for the fourth contribution, we can consider introducing it earlier (say, for the second contribution), so the reader understands why we are interested in these quantities.} \pccomment{I did what you suggested in the second contribution, you can see the things on red above.
-Hope this is better.} \abcomment{mentioning the connection to PL-condition may be instructive}\pccomment{I added the sentence in lines~67-68 above in light of Remark~5.2.
-Does it look good to you?}